pact-foundation/pact-js/README.md

 	provider: <String>,                   // Name of the Provider.
 Required.
 	tags: <Array>,                        // Array of tags, used to filter pacts from the Broker.
 Optional.
 	pactUrls: <Array>,                    // Array of local Pact file paths or HTTP-based URLs (e.g. from a broker).
 Required if not using a Broker.
 	providerStatesUrl: <String>,          // URL to fetch the provider states for the given provider API.
-Optional.
+Optional, required only if you provide a 'state' in any consumer tests.
 	providerStatesSetupUrl: <String>,     // URL to send PUT requests to setup a given provider state.
-Optional.
+Optional, required only if you provide a 'state' in any consumer tests.
 	pactBrokerUsername: <String>,         // Username for Pact Broker basic authentication.
 Optional
 	pactBrokerPassword: <String>,         // Password for Pact Broker basic authentication.
 Optional
 	publishVerificationResult: <Boolean>, // Publish verification result to Broker.
 Optional